danh21/PIC16F887_Basic/README.md

         + Version 3: counts down (using 74HC595 IC for output data) and displays number on 1 led 7-segment 2-digit.
         + Version 4: uses buttons to count up/down (using 74HC595 IC for output data) and displays number on 1 led 7-segment 2-digit.

+    - Servo:
-    - Servo: rotates motor servo by controlling pulse.
+        + Version 1: rotates motor servo by controlling pulse.
+        + Version 2: uses button to rotate motor servo by timing.

     - Keypad: uses keypad to enter characters, then displays letters on virtual terminal by UART.